Australian Federation of Women Voters

-The Australian Federation of Women Voters (AFWV) originally the Australian Womens Register in 1921 became the AFWV in 1924.
+The Australian Federation of Women Voters (AFWV), originally the Australian Women's Register in 1921, became the AFWV in 1924.

-Also known as The Australian Federation of men's Societies for Equal Citizenship it was founded as a national lobby group in the interests of women's rights post suffrage.
-It was "...for three decades it was in the vanguard of the progressive women's movement in Australia."
+Also known as The Australian Federation of men's Societies for Equal Citizenship, it was founded as a national lobby group in the interests of women's rights post suffrage.
+It was "...for three decades ... in the vanguard of the progressive women's movement in Australia."
 The federation had an official publication, entitled The Dawn, which had existed from 1918.